noahgibbs/pixiurge/CONCEPTS.md

 is *not* going to build you the equivalent of Crysis, though it might build the equivalent of the WoW game servers.

 So why build in Ruby?
-For the same reason Rails does.
+For the same reason you build in Rails.
 Server-side processor time is cheap.
 If you can trade cheap computer time for expensive human time, do that.
+Not just to save money, but to build your initial game quickly and get players.

 Why build in Javascript?
 Because web browsers are everywhere and that's going to stay true.
 Because by *far* the widest audience is browser apps, and that's going to be true for a long time.
 Because I don't much care about building AAA-style high-performance "whoah, the graphics" games, but I care a *lot* about reaching people and talking to them.
+I hope you do too.

 ### Network Round Trips